ghosh-ak/ghosh-ak.github.io/_pages/about.md

 ---
 permalink: /
 title: "Hello there, I'm Angkush Kumar Ghosh!"
-excerpt: "About me"
+excerpt: "About me<br>"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I'm currently an Assistant Professor @ Kitami Institute of Technology, Japan.
+I'm currently an Assistant Professor @ [Kitami Institute of Technology](https://www.kitami-it.ac.jp/), Japan.